 Stress and Nutrition

 Why are stress and nutrition linked?
-Here is a simple explanation for folks who are already stressed in the style of a persons typical internal dialogue:
+Here is a simple explanation of a persons typical internal dialogue:

 Friday night conversation internal dialogue only (insert name here) –